lourd/react-router-transitions/README.md

 ### I don't get it, how does the `Switch` component keep its old `location`?
 When going to a new route, getting a new history `location`, the `App` component renders a new `Switch` element.
 It's "new" because it has a different `key`.
 The "old" `Switch` has the same `key` and `location` as it did before, so it will render the same `Route` from before the route switch while its exit transition occurs.

-### Why are you using `location.pathname` instead of `location.key` as the `key` for the `Switch` component.
+### Why are you using `location.pathname` instead of `location.key` as the `key` for the `Switch` component?

 That's because when clicking on a link for the same route, it generates a new history `location`.
 We don't want to have 2 copies of the page for the one path, which is what happens when using `location.key` (try it out and see!).
-So we use the `pathname` instead, which guarantees that they're can't be 2 components rendered for one path.
+So we use the `pathname` instead, which guarantees that there can't be 2 components rendered for one path.